Also available in Digital Download

 In-depth knowledge of the conditions under which pathogens, in particular parasitic fungi, live and develop is a prerequisite for crop protection.
 Only with this knowledge can plant diseases be detected in due time and selectively treated.

-The video series The Biology of Fungal Pathogens grants easy access to this knowledge.
+The video series Fungal Pathogens and Diseases of Cereals grants easy access to this knowledge.
 Through an exciting blend of vivid 3D animations and real images, with informative commentaries, these videos provide fascinating insight into the life cycles of major fungal pathogens.
 The series is an outstanding example of communication in modern science.

 |Winner of the Prize of the Slovac Academy of |